If you are reasonably fit and physically able, this is a great opportunity to combine nature with a workout!

 - Gloves and kneepads are advisable but not necessary

-- Small waterproof bag
+- Small waterproof bag for your phone and valuables

 - Small snacks (plus somewhere to keep your trash later!)